 - The benefit of a college grade and credit motivates students to work diligently in class.

 - The CAPP experience helps prepare students for college coursework.

-- The student's final grade reflects achievement on each exam and assignment and is recorded on a Lakeland College transcript.
+- The student's final grade reflects achievement on each exam and assignment and is recorded on a Lakeland University transcript.

 - CAPP offers college credit courses at a reduced price.
 Three- and four-credit classes are available.

 - Credits are transferrable.
-Most colleges will accept CAPP credits since Lakeland College is fully accredited by the North Central Association of Colleges and Schools (NCA).
+Most colleges will accept CAPP credits because Lakeland University is fully accredited by the Higher Learning Commission.

 - Students can get a jump on college during high school.

 - Students can earn as many CAPP credits as offered by their high school.